 My Office and Door…That Locks 🙂

-This same psychology can be applied to your kids, too: “When mom or dad is sitting in her/his work chair at her/his work desk, she’s/he’s working and can’t be disturbed.”
+This same psychology can be applied to your kids, too: “When mom is sitting in her chair at her desk, she’s working and can’t be disturbed.”

 It’s subtle, but when used regularly it can work for you and your kids.